maxtkc/mvths-wiki/docs/021-analog-to-digital-conversion.rst

    TEACHER CHECK \_\_\_\_

    d.
 The voltage range 0 - 5 is a very crude representation of the voltage.
-Modify your code to display a voltage to a hundredth of a volt (2 decimal places).
+Following the steps below, modify your code to display a voltage to a hundredth of a volt (2 decimal places).

    c.
 In order to store a number with a range of less than one (2 decimal